AlexWituk/UltimateJavaRepository/Unit05/README.md

 Static methods are used when accessing static data

 ## 5.8 - Scope and Access
+Don't declare instance vars in constructors

 ## 5.9 - `this` Keyword
+`this`
+- Refers to the object whose method or constructor is being called
+- Used to make code more readable
+- Can be passed in parameters

 ## 5.10 - Ethical and Social Implications of Computing Systems